TheCheese42/jsondb-cli/README.md

 pip install git+https://github.com/NotYou404/jsondb-cli.git
 ```

-Now it can be invoked using `jsondb` command.
+Now it can be invoked using the `jsondb` command.

 ### Running from source